llefranc/llefranc/README.md

 ## Hi, I'm Lucas 👋

-- ⚡ I'm a french embedded developper living in Paris
+- ⚡ I'm a french developper living in Paris
 - 🔭 I've studied at 42 school in Paris (level 21.35)
 - 🚀 I'm currently working at Kickmaker on an embedded medical device
 - ❤️ In love with C language